yee-kevin/deep-learning/README.md

 #### 3. HW3 [Code] - Part 1 (SGD for logistic regression in Pytorch), Part 2 (Fully connected neural net in Pytorch)
 Part 1 - Implement SGD for logistic regression using a self generated dataset.
-Part 2 - Implement a fully connected neural network using the FashionMNIST dataset.
+Part 2 - Implement a fully connected neural network (FCNN) using the FashionMNIST dataset.